 Dr Klara Saville is the head of global animal health, welfare and community development at Brooke.
 Here, originally writing for Devex, she discusses the urgent need to invest in animal health systems.

 Around the world, a lack of vets and other animal health workers is leading to the deaths of countless animals and the increased risk of diseases that transmit from animals to humans.
 To mark World Vet Day 2020 on 25 April, Brooke is calling for a worldwide investment in vets and animal health workers.

 As COVID-19 continues to spread around the world, working horses, donkeys and mules are still providing an essential role in ensuring communities in developing countries still have access to food, water and medical transport.

-Brooke is calling for a ban on the trade of donkey skins in Kenya and a crackdown on cross border smuggling of donkeys into Kenya for their skins.
-This follows an increase in the slaughter of donkeys and an outbreak of disease thought to be linked to the trade.
+Brooke is marking World Health Day by reiterating a call for a global ban on the trade of donkey skins and a crackdown on cross-border smuggling of donkeys for their skins.

 In Brooke countries of operation, animal health practitioners are still delivering essential services to animals and communities, despite severe constraints.

 Brooke’s mission to improve the worldwide welfare of working horses, donkeys and mules was featured within the latest edition of the prestigious Parliamentary Review, which is distributed to over 500,000 key business executives and policy makers in the UK.